 - It’s super chocolaty!

-- Packed with protein – 18 grams per serving
+- Packed with protein – 18 grams of protein per serving

 - Super easy to mix up in the blender